Nurse education: United Kingdom

-United States curriculum
+United States

+Early nursing schools offered non-degree courses, which remain today as Certified Nursing Assistant (CNA) or a Licensed Practical Nurse (LPN) certificates or diplomas.
+Community colleges began offering an Associate of Science in Nursing degree, and some diploma programs switched to this model.
+Universities then began to offer Bachelor of Science in Nursing and Bachelor of Nursing degrees, followed by Master of Science in Nursing degrees, and Doctor of Nursing Practice degrees.
+A Doctor of Philosophy Degree in Nursing (PhD) is also available, although this degree tends to focuses more on research than hands-on patient care.

 Pre-requisites often include math, English, and other basic level courses.
 Basic courses in biology, anatomy and physiology are required.
 Depending on the nursing school, credits can be taken elsewhere, and transferred in, although limitations on time span between taking pre-requisites and applying to nursing programs often exist, usually around 5 years, although some schools set no parameters.

 Core coursework includes anatomy, physiology, pathology, and pharmacology.
 Additionally, a strong emphasis is placed on procedural education such as insertion of intravenous and urinary catheters, sterile dressing changes, proper administration of medications, physical examinations, caring bedside manner, and other vital skills.
 After the first semester basic skills are obtained, students rotate through obstetrics, mental health, medical, surgical, oncology, critical care and pediatric units to get a holistic view of nursing and what it encompasses.
 Many nursing students and nursing schools use medical and healthcare educational software as a study or training aid.

 Many schools offer an accelerated bachelor's degree in nursing program.
 A variation of the Second Degree BSN is the Accelerated BSN.
 In addition to giving credit for having completed liberal arts requirements, an Accelerated BSN program allows students to complete their undergraduate nursing program's course requirements more quickly than students enrolled in a traditional BSN program.
 Accelerated BSN programs usually take 12 months to complete, though some programs may run for 16 to 24 months.